 CHE 680 Advanced Analytical Chemistry

 BIO 601 Foundations of Cellular and Molecular Biology

 CRJ 630 Constitutional Issues in Criminal Justice

-Total Required Credit Hours 31 credits
+Total Required Credit Hours 31 cr

 All courses are 3 credits hours unless otherwise indicated.